emmanuelgonz/rabbitmq_keycloak/README.md

 ## Background

-Originally, NOS-T was designed to utilize the Solace PubSub+ Standard Edition event broker with the Message Queuing Telemetry Transport (MQTT) protocol.
-However, it has now transitioned to using RabbitMQ with the Advanced Message Queuing Protocol (AMQP) protocol.
+Originally, [NOS-T](https://github.com/code-lab-org/nost-tools) was designed to utilize the Solace PubSub+ Standard Edition event broker with the Message Queuing Telemetry Transport (MQTT) protocol.
+However, it has recently transitioned to using RabbitMQ with the Advanced Message Queuing Protocol (AMQP) protocol.

-This page shows how to configure a new standalone RabbitMQ broker on a local host such as a personal machine or a secure local network.
+This tutorial covers how to configure a new standalone RabbitMQ broker on a local host such as a personal machine or a secure local network.
 The tutorial mostly mirrors the rabbitmq [rabbitmq-oauth2-tutorial guide](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main) which provides instructions and tools to get a RabbitMQ message broker Docker container up-and-running on a desktop using Docker Compose, a tool for defining and running multi-container Docker applications.
 While the capabilities of a locally hosted broker are more limited, it is useful for becoming familiar with the RabbitMQ interface and experimenting with publisher/subscriber behaviors.

 ## Motivation